Restoration Recovery outpatient addiction treatment logo

 If you have found “Feel Free,” “OPMS,” or 7-OH tablets, gummies, or shots and you are worried about someone you love, you are in the right place.
 Restoration Recovery treats kratom and 7-OH dependence at four outpatient clinics across Tennessee and North Georgia — and you can call us before they are ready.

 Call us with questions before they're ready — confidential, no commitment.
 In-person and telehealth visits across Tennessee & North Georgia; TennCare, BlueCare, BCBS, UHC, and most commercial insurance accepted.
+The callback form asks only for your own name and number.

 At a glance